alex-shevchenko/jinn-docs/definitions/models.md

 |datetime   |datetime       |                                       |

 ## Relations
-Relations are also defined under `properties` but instead of the field type you have to specify related entity and relation type as shown below:
+Relations are also defined under `properties,` but instead of the field type, you have to specify related entity and relation type as shown below:
 ```yaml
 Post: